Hostile Takeover

 “That explains nothing.”

 “I dunno what to tell you.
-Maybe there’s a certain kind of radiation that interferes with your magic, err, disassembly functions,” she said.
+Maybe there’s a certain kind of radiation that interferes with your magic, err, super special disassembly functions,” she said.
 Then, “Wait, does that mean you could make a murder drone killing laser…”

 J gave her a flat look.
 “And just who will you be shooting with that?”